-We combine quality joinery, clever storage solutions and expert design to create the ultimate culinary workspace for your home.
+At Southern Timber Works, we combine quality joinery, clever storage solutions and expert design to create the ultimate culinary workspace for your home.

-• Full Kitchens
+- Full Kitchens

-• Island Benches
+- Island Benches

-• Re-facing of existing cabinets
+- Re-facing of existing cabinets

-Are you dreaming of a shiny new kitchen?
+Time for a shiny new kitchen?

 Things to consider:

-• Are you a keen cook?
+- Are you a keen cook?

-• Is your kitchen a central part of the home?
+- Is your kitchen a central part of the home?

-• Do you have lots of gadgets and small appliances?
+- Do you have lots of gadgets and small appliances?

-• How much bench space do you need?
+- How much bench space do you need?

-• What is a safe comfortable height for your family to access the microwave?
+- What is a safe comfortable height for your family to access the microwave?

-• What sort of sink (double/single) is practical for your needs?
+- What sort of sink (double/single) is practical for your needs?

-• What large appliances (multiple ovens, dishwasher) do you need to allow space for?
+- What large appliances (multiple ovens, dishwasher) do you need to allow space for?

-• Will there be a separate walk in pantry area or will food be stored in the main kitchen?
+- Will there be a separate walk in pantry area or will food be stored in the main kitchen?

-• Do you want to include a seating area such as an island bench?
+- Do you want to include a seating area such as an island bench?

-• Do you want to include a dedicated utilities drawer / cupboard to act as a charging spot for phones/laptops etc?
+- Do you want to include a dedicated utilities drawer / cupboard to act as a charging spot for phones/laptops etc?

 The kitchen area tends to be the hub of the home and as such it has to be a practical space.
 When designing, we need to think carefully about who will be using which parts of the kitchen every day.

-• Are there children in the home?
+- Are there children in the home?

 Luckily there are lots of innovative yet simple solutions available to keep your kitchen safe from sticky little fingers.
-From soft close hinges for doors and drawers to fingerprint resistant easy clean surfaces, you can still achieve your dream look in a way that is practical and safe for your family.
+From soft close hinges for doors and drawers to fingerprint resistant easy clean surfaces, you can still achieve your dream look in a way that is practical and safe for your whole family.

 Composite stone and granite offer a beautiful and very durable surface available in a wide range of colour and style choices to suit any kitchen.